operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Define the API

-To begin, we will represent our API by defining the `Memcached` type, which will have a `MemcachedSpec.Size` field to set the quantity of memcached instances (CRs) to be deployed, and a `MemcachedStatus.Nodes` field to store a CR's Pod names.
+To begin, we will represent our API by defining the `Memcached` type, which will have a `MemcachedSpec.Size` field to set the quantity of memcached instances (CRs) to be deployed, and a `MemcachedStatus.Conditions` field to store a CR's [Conditions][conditionals].

-**Note** The Node field is just to illustrate an example of a Status field.
-In real cases, it would be recommended to use [Conditions][conditionals].

 Define the API for the Memcached Custom Resource(CR) by modifying the Go type definitions at `api/v1alpha1/memcached_types.go` to have the following spec and status: